 He is married with two children and lives in Blackheath, London.

 Damian Wild, Editor, Estates Gazette

-Damian Wild became editor of Estates Gazette in September 2009.
+Damian has been editor of Estates Gazette since 2009.
 Before joining, he was group editor in chief of Incisive Media’s business and finance titles, including Accountancy Age and Financial Director, as well as a number of related websites.
-Prior to that, he spent five years as editor of Accountancy Age.
-During his time with the group, the titles won several awards for their innovative use of online media.
+He has previously written for a number of newspapers, magazines and online publications in the UK and Hong Kong including CNN's financial news website in London.